 Waterfront: Water Regimes of Bolin Bolin – Past, Present and Future

-Waterfront is presented by Open House Melbourne as part of Melbourne Design Week—an initiative of the Victorian Government in collaboration with the NGV.
-Water Regimes of Bolin Bolin is co-presented by Melbourne Water.
+Presented by Open House Melbourne and Melbourne Water for Waterfront – part of Melbourne Design Week 2020, an initiative of the Victorian Government in collaboration with the NGV.

 191 Bulleen Rd, Bulleen VIC 3105